-We make every attempt to notify applicants about admission and financial support in early- to mid-February for individuals who have applied by the January 15 official deadline.
+We make every attempt to notify PhD applicants about admission and financial support in late January or early February for individuals who have applied by the December 10 official deadline.
 MA applications are considered on a rolling basis until June 1.

 Can I begin the program in the Spring semester?

 No. Courses that are offered only in the Fall semester are typically prerequisites for Spring semester courses, and funding and office space would not be available to students who want to start the program in the Spring.